 This means that the automatic redirection, blocking or access restriction described above is to be abolished in principle by the new Geo-blocking Regulation in connection with online stores.
 In future, customers will be able to choose for themselves which version of the online store they wish to access.

 The customer must not only expressly agree to use a different language version than the “original” version.
 They must also be able to return to the version they originally used without great difficulty, in particular to withdraw their prior consent (recital 20).
-The consumer, or in this case the customer, therefore has the freedom of choice that is always upheld in EU law.
+The freedom of choice of the consumer, or in this case the customer, which is always upheld in EU law, therefore exists.

-According to the Regulation, “customer” should also include businesses in addition to consumers.
-The B2B sector is also expressly covered if the customer is a business established in a Member State and which uses services or acquires or intends to acquire goods within the Union and exclusively for end-use.
+According to the regulation, “customer” should also include companies as well as consumers.
+The B2B sector should also be explicitly covered if the customer is a company established in a Member State and uses services or purchases goods within the Union and exclusively for end use or intends to do so.

 Do I still need multilingual online stores at all?